 Selected methods will vary based on habitat characteristics, season, and species/life histories of interest (Sections 5.3 and 5.4).
+Guidelines for gear selection based on habitat characteristics are provided in Appendix 3.
 Logistical and safety constraints inherent in fish sampling in a large river in northern latitudes also play a role in selecting appropriate techniques under various site conditions.
 Some survey methods may not be used in the mainstem river immediately upstream of hazards such as cascades and rapids.
 All fish sampling and handling techniques described within this Implementation Plan will be conducted under state and federal biological collection permits, as applicable.
 Limitations on the use of some methods during particular time periods or locations may affect the ability to make statistical comparisons among spatial and temporal strata.
-Additional specialized techniques, such as downstream migrant trapping, biotelemetry, and underwater fish observations using sonar DIDSON and video cameras, are described in Section 5.6 (PIT Tagging Arrays), Section 5.7 (Downstream Migrant Trapping), Section 5.8 (Radio Ttelemetry), and Section 5.11 (Unique Applications for Winter Sampling).
+Additional specialized techniques, such as downstream migrant trapping, biotelemetry, and underwater fish observations using sonar DIDSON and video cameras, are described in Section 5.6 (PIT Tagging Arrays), Section 5.7 (Downstream Migrant Trapping), Section 5.8 (Radio Telemetry), and Section 5.11 (Unique Applications for Winter Sampling).